Dosing 101: 18g vs 20g Baskets – Which One to Use?

 Does basket size affect taste more than dose?

 They work together.
-A properly dosed 18g basket produces different results than an under-dosed 20g basket, even at the same weight.
+Properly dosed 18g basket produces different results than under-dosed 20g basket, even at same total weight.

 Are 18g and 20g baskets universal across machines?

 Not entirely.
 Basket diameter must match your portafilter (54mm for Breville, 58mm for most commercial).
-Depth also matters.
+Depth matters too.

 Should I buy multiple basket sizes?

 Eventually, yes.
-Having an 18g for straight espresso and a 20g for milk drinks offers flexibility.
+Having 18g for straight espresso and 20g for milk drinks offers flexibility.
 But master one size first before collecting baskets.

 Related Guides: